ethereum-optimism/optimism/specs/glossary.md

 A *depositing call* is an L1 call to the [deposit contract][deposit-contract], which will be derived to a [user-deposited transaction][user-deposited] by the [rollup driver].

-This call specifies all the data (destination, value, calldata, ...) for the deposited transaction. "submits*
+This call specifies all the data (destination, value, calldata, ...) for the deposited transaction.

 ## Depositing Transaction